Marcel Desailly: Charity work

 Desailly is a supporter of the 1GOAL Education for All campaign.
 He is also the UNICEF national Goodwill Ambassador for Ghana.
 He is the Lifetime Goodwill Ambassador for his personal Charity OrphanAid Africa, that helps abandoned children in Ghana.
 He is a member of the Laureus Sports for Good Foundation.

 Licensed merchandise

 A mobile video game entitled Marcel Desailly Pro Soccer, developed by Gameloft was released for mobile phones in 2003.
+In France Ubisoft released versions of the game for PlayStation and PlayStation 2.
 Desailly is an ICON in FIFA 21 Ultimate Team and FIFA 22 Ultimate Team with ratings of 87 (base), 88 (mid), 91 (prime), and 92 (Prime Icon Moments)in both games.

 Personal life

-Desailly is a member of the Ga ethnic group.
-He is married to Virginie and has four children.
+Desailly is married to Virginie Desailly, and as of October 1998 has three children.
 His nephew James Édouard Adams is a semi-professional footballer.